Creating a Buyer Persona to Better Understand Your Customers

 Now you know who to ask, so let’s talk about what to ask them.
 The questions you can ask them can be split up into the following categories:

 With these kinds of questions, you’ll want to gather information about their role, their specific company and about the industry in general.
-Try to take note of some real quotations from your customers and place it directly in the persona you create.
+Try to take note of some real quotations from your customers and place it directly in the buyer persona you create.
 Here are a few examples of some typical questions to ask them:

 What is your job title/role?